davidtos/virtual_thread_workshop/README.md

 - Run the Spring project inside [this repository](https://github.com/davidtos/workshop_server), it has the web server we scrape inside it
 - Follow along with the steps below (Ron and David give some theory, hints, and background info between steps)
 - Are you already done and want to start with the next step? go head! :-)
 - Any questions?
 Feel free to ask!
-We are happy to answer them
+I more than happy to answer them

 # Requirements
 To follow along with this workshop you need the following things: